SetProtocol/STIPS/STIPS/STIP-009.md

 ### DelegatedManager

+**NOTE**: Although this manager supports management fee splitting and multiple fee beneficiaries, its owner ultimately has total control over these as well as any funds accidentally sent to the contract.
+We are not supporting any special logic to guarantee that fee split arrangements are irrevocable.

 - Allow `owner` to add and remove global `operator` permissions on extensions
 - Allow `owner` to limit `operator`(s) functionality on extensions with an asset whitelist
 - Allow `owner` to update asset whitelist